dejan/auto_html/README.md

 ## Bundled filters

-AutoHtml versions prior to 2.0 had much more bundled filters.
-In order to increase maintainability of the project, decission was made to reduce the list to only few essential ones.

 Bellow is the list of bundled filters along with their optional arguments on initialization and their default values.

 * `AutoHtml::Emoji`, width: 20, height: 20, asset_root: '/images'